haskell/text/tests-and-benchmarks.markdown

 * Git mirror repository:
   [github.com/bos/text-test-data](https://github.com/bos/text-test-data)

-You should clone that repository into the `tests` subdirectory (your clone must be named `text-test-data` locally), then run `make -C tests/text-test-data` to uncompress the test files.
+You can clone either repository into the `tests` subdirectory using

+    cd tests/
+    make text-test-data         # to clone from mercurial, OR make VCS=git text-test-data # to clone from git

 Many tests and benchmarks will fail if the test files are missing.

 Functional tests
 ----------------